vippsas/vipps-qr-api/vipps-qr-api.md

 }
 ```

 The `id` parameter is required, and is defined by the merchant.
-You can later use this id to update the merchant redirect QRs
+You can later use this id to update the merchant redirect QR codes

-#### Updating and Deletion of QRs
+#### Updating and Deletion of QR codes

-Updating QRs is a very similar procedure to creating them.
-When a QR is updated, nothing happens to the QR itself.
-But, when the QR is scanned, the user will be redirected to the new URL.
+Updating QR codes is a very similar procedure to creating them.
+When a QR code
+is updated, nothing happens to the QR itself.
+But, when the QR is scanned, the
+user will be redirected to the new URL.
 The change is instantaneous.
+To update
-To update the QR, make a HTTPS PUT to:
+the QR code, make
 [`PUT:/qr/v1/merchant-redirect/{id}`](https://vippsas.github.io/vipps-developer-docs/api/qr#operation/UpdateMerchantRedirectUrl)
-and put the new redirectUrl in the requestBody:
+request and with the new redirectUrl in the requestBody:

 ```json
 {